Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 MongoDB documents can be 16 MB at most to prevent cluttering memory.
 MongoDB stores BSON objects directly into memory for speed, but this imposes limitations like document size.
 **PyMongo** - Python driver for MongoDB
-We such drivers it to communicate with the database.
+We need such drivers to communicate with the database.
 So the system would be layered as application-driver-database.
 __mongoengine__ is an ODM for MongoDB.
 The system is layered as application-odm-driver-database.
 **ODM** - Object Document Mapper, is ORM for NoSQL databases.
 **ORM**, Object Relational Mapping,  is a software that internally uses a driver, but builds more functionality for users in working with databases, and also introduces object oriented programming elements.